sebastianromerocruz/CS3113-material/lectures/collision-detection/README.md

 5. **`width_a`** and **`height_a`**: The dimensions of your objects will vary from object to object, but a good starting point is assuming that the width is `1.0f` (following the dimensions of the square that the vertex coordinates) multiplied by whatever scaling factor you may have used.
 In this case, `FLOWER_INIT_SCA` can provide both `x`- and `y`-facts.
 Because my sprite doesn't occupy the entire image file, this number might not be accurate, but we can fine-tune it later.
 6. **`width_b`** and **`height_b`**: Same story as number 5, but with `CUP_INIT_SCA`.
 Since this object is scaled to be larger, we might have to fine-tune this one even more for it to feel 'natural'.

 I am going to place my collision detection at the top of my `update` function.
-This is not strictly necessary, but your transformations may depend on your objects not touching each other (e.g. if you touch an enemy/wall, your character should probably stop moving):
+This is not strictly necessary, but your transformations may depend on your objects not touching each other (e.g. if you touch an enemy/wall, your character should probably stop moving):¬

-    float collision_factor = 0.09;

 ```c++
 void update()